zodb/relstorage/doc/configure-database.rst

  Configuring Your Database
 ===========================

-You need to configure a database and user account for RelStorage.
+You need to configure a database (schema) and user account for RelStorage.
 RelStorage will populate the database with its schema the first time it connects.
 Once you have the database configured, you can :doc:`configure your application <configure-application>` to use RelStorage.

+.. note:: If you'll be developing on RelStorage itself, see :ref:`how
+          to set up databases to run tests <test-databases>`.

+.. highlight:: shell

 PostgreSQL
 ==========